 It may be dissuasive but that’s what beautiful about them.
 You will become their friends after a few minutes of talking.
 They may be distanced at the beginning but soon after a small talk, you will probably like each other.
 And they won’t stop unless you hurt them.

 Did you know that Max Factor, the famous make-up artist was a native Pole?
-Or that we know that the sun is the center of the Universe because of Mikolaj Kopernik, scientist born in Poland?
+Or that we know that the sun is the center of the Universe because of Mikolaj Kopernik, a scientist born in Poland?

 Did you know that people can diagnose and cure cancer because of the first woman- scientist, Marie Sklodowska- Curie, who invented radioactivity?